DJHansford/speckle_project/speckle_simulate/supplementary/README.md

 loop: struct used by run_lc_to_camera to store simulation parameters

 PROP_LC_TO_CAMERA simulates light propagation from LC device (random scattering) through lens onto scattering screen (not in focus).
 This is imaged by eye/CCD in focus.
 It is called by run_lc_to_camera.

+## copynewfiles
+`newcopy = copynewfiles(oldloc, newloc, search, filetype)`
+oldloc: Location (folder) to copy new files from
+newloc: Location (folder) to copy new files into
+search: text string required in filenames for them to be copied
+filetype: Filetype to be included in the search

+This code looks in oldloc for any files with 'search' in their name, checks if they exist already in newloc and copies them over if they don't.
+It will display the number of files found and copied.
+It will also preserve the folder structure within oldloc in newloc and create any required new folders.
+ONLY WORKS WITH MATLAB 2017 AND BEYOND.
+(This isn't currently being used by anything in this folder.)